Tamulur/EnsembleChat/Overview.md

 ### Common

 * Attach the **same PDF** to every request using each provider’s file APIs.
 Do not check sizes; assume typical research PDFs.
+* For models that support it, set the model to use web search automatically.
+For example, for OpenAI, use the Responses API to let it automatically use the web search tool.
 * Temperature: **0.7** for all calls.
 Other parameters at provider defaults.
 * **Timeout per request:** 120 seconds.
 * **Retries (proposers only):** up to 5 on error (exponential backoff is fine).
 If still failing, **proceed with remaining proposals**.